Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 GAS_UPDATER_ENABLED=false
 ```

+## GAS_ESTIMATOR_MODE

+- Default: _automatic, based on chain ID_

+Controls what type of gas estimator is used.
+Possible values are: "BlockHistory" and "FixedPrice".

+## BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE

+Sets the maximum number of blocks to fetch in one batch in the block history estimator.
+If the env var GAS_UPDATER_BATCH_SIZE is set to 0, it defaults to ETH_RPC_DEFAULT_BATCH_SIZE.

+## BLOCK_HISTORY_ESTIMATOR_BLOCK_HISTORY_SIZE

+- Default: _automatic, based on chain ID_

+Controls the number of past blocks to keep in memory to use as a basis for calculating a percentile gas price.

+## BLOCK_HISTORY_ESTIMATOR_BLOCK_DELAY

+- Default: _automatic, based on chain ID_

+Controls the number of blocks that the block history estimator trails behind head.
+E.g. if this is set to 3, and we receive block 10, block history estimator will fetch block 7.

+CAUTION: You might be tempted to set this to 0 to use the latest possible
+block, but it is possible to receive a head BEFORE that block is actually
+available from the connected node via RPC.
+In this case you will get false
+"zero" blocks that are missing transactions.

+## BLOCK_HISTORY_ESTIMATOR_TRANSACTION_PERCENTILE

+- Default: `"60"`

+This is the percentile gas price to choose.
+E.g. if the past transaction history contains four transactions with gas prices:
+[100, 200, 300, 400], picking 25 for this number will give a value of 200.

 ## GAS_UPDATER_ENABLED

-- Default: _automatic based chain ID_
+- Default: _automatic, based on chain ID_

-On by default for most chains.
+(Deprecated) On by default for most chains.
 When enabled, dynamically adjusts default gas price based on heuristics from mined blocks.

 ## GAS_UPDATER_TRANSACTION_PERCENTILE